StepanKropachev/arxiv-zotero-connector/README.md

    - For large downloads, be patient
    - Try reducing `max_results`

+### ⚠️ AI-summarizer Troubleshooting

+1. **"API Key Invalid" error:**
+   - Check if GEMINI_API_KEY is correctly set in .env
+   - Verify API key permissions
+   - Ensure key hasn't expired

+2. **Rate Limit Issues:**
+   - Increase rate_limit_delay in config
+   - Process fewer papers at once
+   - Check Gemini API quotas

+3. **Summary Quality:**
+   - Adjust your prompt for better results
+   - Try different max_length values
+   - Use more specific instructions

 ## 📫 Need Help?

 - 🐛 Found a bug?
 Open an issue on GitHub
 - 💡 Have a suggestion?
-We'd love to hear it!
+I'd love to hear it!
 - 🤝 Want to contribute?
-Check out our contributing guidelines
+You're more then welcome!

 ## 📜 License